shakfu/py-js/README.md

 3      | py       | shared     | package    | 18.7 [1]
 3      | pyjs     | shared     | package    |

-[1] size is sum of package size (including patches and help files and both externals)
+[1] size, in this case, is not the individual external but the package size (including patches and help files and both externals).

 This alternative quickstart assumes that you have a recent python3 installation (homebrew or otherwise).